 PARC has recommended to the Council to change the parameters for the base amount of money from capital projects that public art commissions from the current amount which is 1% of projects valued between $2-$15 million to 1% of $5-$30 million.
 A project like the police station that will cost more than $30 million would yield $300,000 (rather than $150,000) for public art.
 AC&C can be helpful with advocacy when this comes to the Council.

-PARC is creating in inventory of public art in the City, with over 50 sites on public and priate properties, and identifying potential sites for future public art installations
+PARC is creating in inventory of public art in the City, with over 50 sites on public and private properties, and identifying potential sites for future public art installations

 In the follow up discussion: